Find Affordable College Courses

 The University of Texas at Arlington did quite well in this year’s ranking of the best places for English language and literature students to get a bachelor’s degree.
 It came in at #9 on the list.
 Located in the city of Arlington, UT Arlington is a public college with a very large student population.

-In-state tuition fees for undergraduate students at UT Arlington are $11,727 per year.
+The average tuition and fees for an in-state undergraduate at UT Arlington are $11,727 a year.

 Read full report on English Language & Literature at The University of Texas at Arlington